-- How will the benefits from my employment which has ceased be worked out?
+- How will the benefits from my previous employment be worked out?

 - When will my benefits be payable?

 - Are there other key areas to consider?

-How will the benefits from my employment which has ceased be worked out?
-You have built up benefits in both the final salary scheme (up to 31 March 2014) and the career average scheme (from 1 April 2014).
+How will the benefits from my previous employment be worked out?

+You have built up benefits in the both the final salary scheme (up to 31 March 2014) and the career average scheme (from 1 April 2014).
 See Working out your benefits in the LGPS in the glossary for information on how these benefits are calculated.

-If the deferred benefit from the employment which has ceased is combined with the active pension account from the ongoing employment then:
+If your previous deferred benefit is combined with your new active pension account then:

-- i) the membership you built up before 1 April 2014 in the final salary scheme will continue to count as final salary membership.
-This membership will be linked to your active pension account and when you leave the ongoing employment in the future your final pay in that employment will be used to work out your final salary benefits for your pre 1 April 2014 membership. - ii) the amount of pension you have built up in the career average scheme from 1 April 2014 would transfer over to your ongoing active pension account. - iii) in order to ensure you get the appropriate level of membership in respect of your pre 1 April 2014 service, your pre 1 April 2014 membership from the employment that has ceased is adjusted, using the following formula, if your final pay on the day you ceased being a member in the employment that has ceased is different to the pay on that day in your ongoing employment.
+i) the membership you built up before 1 April 2014 in the final salary scheme will continue to count as final salary membership.
+This membership will be linked to your active pension account and when you leave your new employment in the future your final pay in that employment will be used to work out your final salary benefits for your pre 1 April 2014 membership.